jmsaRuc/D_RAG/README.md

   <h3 align="center">Danish Retrieval Augmented Generations</h3>

   <p align="center">
-    A Danish legal Assistent, using all danish legal corpus as context, a test on llms in danish use cases.
+    A Danish legal Assistent, using all danish legal corpus as context.
+A test for llms in danish use cases.
     <br />
   </p>
 </div>